Meltwaterr/Codeforces-Analyser/README.md

     ```bash
     streamlit run main_app.py
     ```
     The application will open in your web browser.
+Otherwise you may also use the launch_streamlit.vbs, to use the one click launch.

 ---